nesquena/backburner/README.md

 ### Hooks

-Backburner is highly extensible and can be tailored to your needs by using the hooks.
+Backburner is highly extensible and can be tailored to your needs by using various hooks that can be triggered across the job processing lifecycle.
 Often using hooks is much easier then trying to monkey patch the externals.

-Check out [HOOKS.md](HOOKS.md) for a detailed overview.
+Check out [HOOKS.md](HOOKS.md) for a detailed overview on using hooks.

 ### Failures